ArvurGmbH/Unreal-Engine-5_mod.io-API/README.md

 https://docs.mod.io

 All the listed API Requests can be made through the Plugin.
+It's programmed in C++ but meant to be used via Blueprint Visual Scripts.

 # This is **not an official** Plugin!
 You can find the official Unreal Engine SDK Plugin provided by mod.io over here: